Cleantech Tomorrow Event: Wittenborg to Present Opportunities in International Energy Sector

-The workshop is entitled: Sustainability and Innovation: A window for international market opportunities, by Wittenborg University and Oost NV.
+The workshop is entitled: Sustainability and Innovation: A window for international market opportunities, by WUAS and Oost NV.
 The event will be at the Theater Orpheus in Apeldoorn.
 Details about the full programme can be found here.

 Wittenborg and Oost NV are partners in the cross-border, EU-funded GREAT-project which aims to encourage communities as well as small to medium size enterprises (SME’s) to develop technological solutions for Smart Grid, Renewable Energy and Distributive Generation.
 It also promotes research and develop policy issues for regulatory authorities and provide structured co-operation opportunities between SMEs, research institutes and technology developers.

 In this project, Wittenborg is developing economic tools to inform and encourage SME’s to get further engaged in the use of green energy, stimulating investment in human capital, essential for the regional and national economy.
 Besides the Netherlands, the other partners in the GREAT-project are from Ireland, the UK and Belgium.